Flight Compensation & Refund Deadlines: When to File Claims for Flight Disruptions

 Once you’ve sent the airline your claim, expect to wait several weeks for a decision.
 It’s not uncommon for airlines to drag their feet in responding and, in many cases, passengers have to escalate their complaint.

 For this reason, it’s easier and less complicated to let legal professionals like AirAdvisor file the claim for you.
 Not only will we file your delayed flight claim, but we’ll also represent you in court should it come to that.
 Best of all, we only get paid when your case wins, so there is no risk involved when you use AirAdvisor.
 Want to see how much compensation you could be eligible to receive?
-Check your flight below!
+Check your flight!

 What If You Miss the Time Frame to File a Claim?